 Manual Backup of WordPress Files using FTP

-The File Transfer Protocol (FTP) is a natural alternative to those who don’t have access to cPanel.
-Probably using WordPress Managed hosted service or hosting your WordPress site on WordPress.com.
+The File Transfer Protocol (FTP) is a natural alternative for those who don’t have access to cPanel—probably using a managed hosted service or hosting your WordPress site on WordPress.com.

 Below are the reasons why we considered it our secondary option

 - The manual process depends on the connection between FTP and the webserver.
 It can increase the time taken to process a manual WordPress Website Backup.

 - There are many FTP software clients, so you might not know the best.

 Still, it’s one of the most natural processes to take a manual backup of the website.
 We’ve placed a few of the best free, open-source FTP clients you can use depending on your operating system.

 List of best FTP Software for Manual WordPress Website Backup

 FileZilla is one of the most user-friendly and accessible software.
 It works on both Windows and Mac.
 It’s been our first choice to use when it comes to manually backing websites.